huyanhnd/School-Portal/README.md

 * Add and view list of classes
 * Assign teacher to a class (one-to-one relationship)
 * Field validation on both frontend and backend
-* Simple, responsive UI built with Ant Design
+* Simple UI built with Ant Design
 * Interactive Swagger UI for exploring API endpoints

 ---